ornachmias/ornachmias.github.io/_posts/2025-04-22-map-projection.md

 ![]({{ site.baseurl }}/assets/map-projection/map_projection_types.jpg)
 http://practicalgeoskills.blogspot.com/2020/04/map-projections-meaning-and-examples.html [6]

-While on our day-to-day tasks we usually won't care about such things, when trying to write a software that uses geographical information, those inconsistencies might result in an accumulated error that will cause unexplained bugs, or an overall broken integration between systems.
+While on our day-to-day tasks we usually won't care about such things, when trying to write software that uses geographical information, those inconsistencies might result in an accumulated error that will cause unexplained bugs, or an overall broken integration between systems.

 # Geodetic Datum